Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 ## How to Clone

 Locate the main page of On-The-Sunny-Side repository, click the Code button to the left of the green Gitpod button, then choose Local.
-Copy the URL of the repository, you can click on headings for HTTPS, SSH, and Github CLI to find their individual links Open your own terminal in your editor and change the current working directory to the location of where you want the cloned directory to be.
-In the terminal type git clone, and then paste the URL you copied from On-The-Sunny-Side repository page Press enter to complete.
+Copy the URL of the repository, you can click on headings for HTTPS, SSH, and Github CLI to find their individual links.
+Open your own terminal in your editor and change the current working directory to the location of where you want the cloned directory to be.
+In the terminal type git clone, and then paste the URL you copied from On-The-Sunny-Side repository page.
+Press enter to complete.

 ## How to Fork

-Locate the main page of On-The-Sunny-Side repository Click the fork button in the top right of the screen, between the watch, and star buttons.
+Locate the main page of On-The-Sunny-Side repository.
+Click the fork button in the top right of the screen, between the watch, and star buttons.

 # Testing

 W3C CSS Validator result on the css page

 ![css](assets/images/README/W3C_CSS_Validator.png "css")

 W3C HTML Validator result on the Home page

 ![index.html](assets/images/README/W3C_HTML_Validator-index.png "index")

 W3C HTML Validator result on the Morocco Destination page

 ![morocco.html](assets/images/README/W3C_HTML_Validator-morocco.png "morocco")

 W3C HTML Validator result on the Bardbados Destination page

 ![barbados.html](assets/images/README/W3C_HTML_Validator-barbados.png "barbados")

 W3C HTML Validator result on the Dubai Destination page

 ![dubai.html](assets/images/README/W3C_HTML_Validator-dubai.png "dubai")

 W3C HTML Validator result on the Enquire Now page

 ![enquire-now.html](assets/images/README/W3C_HTML_Validator_enquire-now.png "enquire_now")